 Keeping your kids comfortable during rides is an added bonus for everyone.
 Happy kids make for happier rides.
 While testing, we found that front-mounted seats with handlebars made for a more comfortable ride for child and adult.
 The kids felt more secure having something to hold on to while adults found less “grabbing” of the their handlebars from the kids.
 Padded handlebars and “sleep rolls” are also as added bonus as they provide a soft place for kids to lay their heads when they inevitably fall asleep.

-If long rides are in order with your rear-mounted seat, handlebars are “sleep rolls” are not available, but wrap around head rest found on the BoBike tour exclusive and the Britax provide a soft resting place for their head.
+If long rides are in order with your rear-mounted seat, handlebars are “sleep rolls” are not available.

 6. Adjustable Buckling Systems and Foot Straps

-Making sure your child is safely buckles into their seat is essential.
+Making sure your child is safely buckled into their seat is essential.
 While all models have a three-point harness system, we found the bucking systems on some models far superior to others.
 Some were easier to adjust compared, but we found the ability for the straps to stay in place the most telling of the buckling systems.
 Falling off the shoulder was our biggest complaint and found the higher-end models, with a rubber component on the top of the strap, kept the straps securely in place.
 The rubber straps also preventing a child from slumping over when falling asleep.
-Our hands down favorite buckling system was the BoBike mini City and BoBike Maxi Tour, as they were easy to adjust and always stayed in place.

 The ability to strap down your child’s feet on front-mounted bike seats is an often overlooked safety concern.
 While keeping their feet out-of-the-way of the front tire is a minimal concern since their legs are simply too short to reach the spokes, the main problem is their ability to reach the shifters with their feet.
 While all front-mounted bike seats, except the iBert, come with foot straps (see the yellow straps in Yepp mini picture above), we found them to be ineffective on one-year-olds as they can easily slide their feet out of the straps.
 Older kids or kids with larger feet however, were unable to remove their foot from the straps.